opensovereigncloud/docs/docs/iaas/usage-guides/compute.md

 ## Machine

 A `Machine` resource in IronCore is used to represent a compute resource or a virtual machine.
-It serves as a means to configure network, storage, type of machine and other information needed to create a VM.
-The `MachineController` reconciler leverages this information to determine where the machine needs to be created and the type of machine that needs to be created along with the required `Network` and `Storage` configuration which will be further passed to respective `NetworkController` and `StorageController`.
+It serves as a means to configure network, storage, type of machine and other information needed to create a compute instance.

 ### Example Machine Resource